 Certain Covenants.
-The 2031 Indenture contains certain covenants that will limit, among other things, the Company's and its Restricted Subsidiaries' (as defined in the 2031 Indenture) ability to: incur additional indebtedness (including guarantees thereof); incur or create liens, other than Permitted Liens (as defined in the 2031 Indenture); make certain Restricted Payments (as defined in the 2031 Indenture); make certain restrictions on the ability of the Company's Restricted Subsidiaries to pay any dividend or make any other payment or distribution on account of the Company's or any Restricted Subsidiary's Equity Interests (as defined in the 2031 Indenture); engage in certain transactions with affiliates; and engage in any business other than Permitted Businesses (as defined in the 2031 Indenture).
+The 2031 Indenture contains certain covenants that will limit, among other things, the Company's and its Restricted Subsidiaries' (as defined in the 2031 Indenture) ability to: incur additional indebtedness (including guarantees thereof); incur or create liens, other than Permitted Liens (as defined in the 2031 Indenture); make certain Restricted Payments (as defined in the 2031 Indenture); make certain investments; dispose of certain assets; allow to exist certain restrictions on the ability of the Company's Restricted Subsidiaries to pay any dividend or make any other payment or distribution on account of the Company's or any Restricted Subsidiary's Equity Interests (as defined in the 2031 Indenture); engage in certain transactions with affiliates; and engage in any business other than Permitted Businesses (as defined in the 2031 Indenture).
 These covenants are subject to a number of important limitations and exceptions.